abaeg/abaeg/README.md

-- 👋 Hi, I’m @abaeg, a Junior Software Engineer.
+- 👋 Hi, I’m @abaeg, a Software Engineer.
 - 👀 I’m interested in building cool & exciting stuff.
 - 🌱 I’m currently learning Data Science and AI.
 - 💞️ I’ve previously worked on Front-End as well as Backend projects and currently looking to collaborate on projects with scope to expand my horizons.
 - ✨ FunFact: I'm self-learning Rubab (A musical Instrument)
-- 📫 You can reach me at alinabaig72gmail.com